Academic Regulations

 Honesty and fairness are considered fundamental values shared by students, staff and faculty at the University of Toronto.

 As a result, the University of Toronto treats cases of academic misconduct very seriously.
-If it has been alleged you committed an academic offence, you will find that the allegation is dealt with formally and seriously, and the penalties can be severe if it is determined that you did cheat.
+If it has been alleged that you have committed an academic offence, you will find that the allegation is dealt with formally and seriously, and the penalties can be severe.